 Many hostels have communal play areas for kids to enjoy, and to meet other children from around the world.
 It’s amazing what can be learned from each other even if they don’t share the same language!

-Like most hotels in Europe, your hostel reservation includes breakfast in a communal dining hall.
-Some hostels may offer dinner menus on weekend evenings.
-From our experience, these breakfasts were the best time to load up for the day.
-Pack an extra muffin or fruit for a mid-morning snack.
+Nothing beats getting up and having breakfast prepared for you on holiday.
+Like most European hotels, your hostel stay include breakfast.
+Some hostels may also offer dinner menus on weekend evenings.
+From our experience, these breakfasts were the best time to eat up for the day, and maybe bring along an extra muffin or fruit for a mid-morning snack.

-Breakfasts are often served buffet style.
-There’s a wide variety of hot and cold beverages, fruit, muesli, yoghurts, baked goods and cereal.
-They may also feature hot menu items like porridge, eggs or local specialities.
-It’s not usually fancy, but we’ve eaten extremely well, walking away stuffed for the day ahead.
+Breakfasts are served buffet style, with a variety of hot and cold beverages, fruit, muesli, yoghurt, baked treats and cereal.
+Depending on the size of hostel kitchen, they may also serve hot items like porridge, eggs or local specialities.
+More often than not, young kids are happy with a bowl of cereal and some fruit, while we’ve often been stuffed for the day ahead.

-We’ve enjoyed wonderful stays in hostels in Scandinavia, France and Switzerland.
-The quality of the hostelling network in these countries is usually very high.
-The premises are clean and well-maintained, and the food offerings delicious.
-The hostel locations were also really well placed in the cities we visited.
+We’ve enjoyed great hostel stays in France, Scandinavia, and Switzerland.
+The quality of the hostelling network in these countries is high, and the locations, most importantly, were really great.
 Right in the center of the action, no car required.

-Nothing’s perfect, and there’s plenty of negative hotel, Airbnb, hostel and VRBO stories out there.
+If you’re worried about trying out a hostel for the first time, remember, nothing’s perfect.
+There are plenty of negative hotel, Airbnb, hostel and VRBO stories out there.
 You can avoid a poor experience by researching the hostel before your trip.
-Read the reviews on blogs and other sites, then choose and book with confidence.
+Read the reviews on blogs and other travel sites, then choose and book with confidence.

-The idea of booking hostels for families deserves a second look for budget-conscious and adventurous travellers.
-Hostels are viable and affordable accommodation options for family travellers.
-It’s a great opportunity to meet other travellers, have an adventure with your kids, and save travel dollars along the way.
-The best part?
-You don’t have to sacrifice comfort, cleanliness, privacy or fun by enjoying a hostel stay.
+Hostels are an excellent, affordable accommodation option for family travellers.
+You’re signing up for an adventure, meeting other travellers, and saving travel dollars along the way.
+And the best part is you don’t have to sacrifice cleanliness, comfort, or fun by enjoying a hostel stay.

 Disclosure: This article contains Amazon affiliate links, from which we earn a small percentage.
 Thanks for your support.